 We don't have the power to love each other with this kind of love.
 We are finite.
 When we gaze with love on one person, we do so to the exclusion of all others.
 We are like God, but God is not like us.
 God is outside of time.
 He is all-knowing and all-powerful.
 He can give us His full and undivided attention, twenty-four hours a day, seven days a week, every day of the year.
-He does not grow tired, even when we need to rest.
+He does not grow tired of paying attention to us.
 He never becomes impatient or irritable.
+He has no hidden or unconscious motives.
+His heart is undivided.
 We cannot exhaust His love.